sandworm-hq/sandworm-guard-js/README.md

 - Jest is used to run unit tests on the core Sandworm source files.
 See the `tests/unit` directory.

 Check out our latest test run inside our [CircleCI pipeline](https://app.circleci.com/pipelines/github/sandworm-hq/sandworm-js).

-## Contributing
-- Have a support question?
-[Post it here](https://github.com/sandworm-hq/sandworm-js/discussions/categories/q-a).
-- Have a feature request?
-[Post it here](https://github.com/sandworm-hq/sandworm-js/discussions/categories/ideas).
-- Did you find a security issue?
-[See SECURITY.md](SECURITY.md).
-- Did you find a bug?
-[Post an issue](https://github.com/sandworm-hq/sandworm-js/issues/new/choose).
-- Want to write some code?
-See [CONTRIBUTING.md](CONTRIBUTING.md).